No Products in the Cart

 Machine made vs hand ground spices have big difference in the aroma and you can easily see the difference it for yourself.
 This small experiment can be done in your kitchen.
 Just take some haldi (turmeric) root and grind it inside the mixer.
 On the other hand, take some more root and this time, grind it with your own hand in a mortar and pestle.
 Now, independently smell it and feel the difference in the aroma of both the turmeric powder.
 The aroma will be stronger in the powder made by hand grinding the turmeric root.

 What to choose?

-Hand ground spices are free from any kind of machinery in every part of their processing.
-Thus, making the nutritional and textural effect intact.
-Also, hand grounding makes less dependency on machines and industries that make our environment sick, the place where we live.
-Now, you have to decide whether you want that burnt taste of machine made spice or the real taste and goodness of nature provided by hand ground spices.
+Hand ground spices are free from any kind of machinery throughout their processing.
+Thus, making the nutritional and medicinal effect intact.
+Also, hand grounding spices makes less dependency on machines and industries that make our environment sick, the place where we live.
+Now, you have to decide whether you want that burnt taste of machine made spices or the real taste and goodness of nature provided by hand ground spices.

 This was our small attempt to give you an insight about the Machine made vs hand ground spices.
 If you are wise, you will choose the spices which are careful manufactured without any machine involved and by the hard-working hands of traditional workers who have years of experience in hand grinding of spices.
 We, at ORCO have a wide range of spices that includes natural black salt, organic jeera sabut, organic methi, organic garam masala, organic garlic granules, organic mutton masala, sambhar masala and lot more.
 We have pledged to provide our customers with the best in the market, natural, chemical-free and tastiest organic spices.